Pet Insurance for Pre-Existing Conditions

 What About Hereditary Conditions?

-Hereditary conditions may be eligible as long as you have added HereditaryPlus to your policy at least 2 months prior to your policy’s renewal into the following term.
+Hereditary conditions may be eligible, but you would need to cancel your existing policy and start a new one, adding HereditaryPlus to your new policy.
 Our HereditaryPlus coverage has a 30-day waiting period, so the sooner you add it to your policy, the better!

 Anything Else I Should Know About Pre-Existing Conditions?